 Once again, please be warned that these commands can wipe out your computer if used incorrectly.
 Read prompts carefully and use good reasoning.

-• Run the setup-alpine command.
-For any prompts I don’t describe below, accept the default value
+command.
+For any prompts I don’t describe below, accept the default value - Choose the appropriate keyboard layout

-• Accept default system hostname
+- Accept default system hostname

-• Initialize network interfaces: your choices will likely be eth0 and wlan0 (ethernet and wifi).
-You can setup either (or both), but eth0 is simplest (assuming you have a wired connection already).
+is simplest (assuming you have a wired connection already).
 If you choose to set up wifi, be sure to enter the network SSID and PSK (wifi password) exactly.

 I have had issues setting up wifi when many wireless networks are available.
 For example, at my parents' place in a rural area, the network interface setup worked fine.
 At my apartment in the city, it failed.
 My brief research suggested that scanning for available wireless networks overwhelms the command when there are too many available.

-• Unless you know better, when asked to provide an IP address for the interface, choose dhcp.
-This tells the router to automatically assign you an IP when you connect
+- Unless you know better, when asked to provide an IP address for the interface, choose

-• After a few more prompts you’ll be asked to choose an APK repo mirror from a large list.
-Enter f to have the script automatically find the fastest one for you.
+user.
+Choose whatever you’d like - After a few more prompts you’ll be asked to choose an APK repo mirror from a large list.
+Enter

 You need to be especially careful on this next step.
 I’ve highlighted key details:

-• We will be asked to choose a disk to install to.
-I have two disks listed on my machine (sda and sdb), but yours may look different.
+), but yours may look different.
 Identifying the USB drive should be easy if you already know the storage capacity and/or the brand.
-In my case, I have an 8GB Centon USB drive, so sdb is the drive I want to choose. sda in this case is my laptop’s internal hard drive, which I do not want to choose because the drive we select will be cleared and overwritten.
+In my case, I have an 8GB Centon USB drive, sosdb

 This final step will take some time.
 On my machine, some commands hung for several minutes at a time — be patient.
-When the installation is complete, you can shutdown the machine with the poweroff command.
+When the installation is complete, you can shutdown the machine with the poweroff

 Using the Persistent USB